sboez/2D-Brick-Breaker/README.md

 ## Assets

-All sounds and sprites were picked on [OpenGameArt](https://opengameart.org/)
+:loud_sound: All sounds and sprites were picked on [OpenGameArt](https://opengameart.org/)

+:art: The logo was made with [Adobe Spark](https://spark.adobe.com/fr-FR/make/logo-maker/)

 ## Improvements / Features